deadc0de6/dotdrop/docs/howto/create-special-files.md

 # Create files on install

-One way for creating symlinks (or any other special files) is to use a combination of [actions](../config-details.md#entry-actions) and a *fake* dotfile.
+One way to create symlinks (or any other special file) is to use a combination of [actions](../config-details.md#entry-actions) and a *fake* dotfile.

-Let's say for example you have a list of directories you want to link from under `~/.original` to `~/symlinks`.
+Let's say, for example, you have a list of directories you want to link from under `~/.original` to `~/symlinks`.
 ```bash
 $ tree ~/.original